arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 <a name="Overview" />
 ## Overview ##

-In this lab, you will learn the basics of **Windows Azure Storage**, how to create and configure storage accounts and how you can programmatically access the different types of storage service. **Blobs**, **Tables**, and **Queues** are all available as part of the **Windows Azure Storage** account, and provide durable storage on the Windows Azure platform.
+In this lab, you will learn the basics of **Windows Azure Storage**, how to create and configure storage accounts and how you can programmatically access the different types of storage services. **Blobs**, **Tables**, and **Queues** are all available as part of the **Windows Azure Storage** account and provide durable storage on the Windows Azure platform.
 These services are accessible from both inside and outside the Windows Azure platform by using the [Windows Azure Storage Client SDK](http://msdn.microsoft.com/en-us/library/microsoft.windowsazure.storageclient.aspx), or via URI using [REST APIs]  (http://msdn.microsoft.com/en-us/library/dd179355.aspx).

-You will learn how the following services work:
+You will learn how the following services work.

 ![storage-diagram](Images/storage-diagram.png?raw=true)

 **Table Storage**

-Table storage is a collection of row like entities, each of which can contain up to 255 properties.
-There is no schema that enforces a certain set of values on all the rows within a table, unlike tables in a database.
-It does not provide any way to represent relationships between data.
-Windows Azure Storage tables are more like rows within a spreadsheet application such as Excel than rows within a database such as SQL Database, in that each row can contain a different number of columns, and different data types, than the other rows in the same table.
+Table Storage is a collection of row-like entities, each of which can contain up to 255 properties.
+There is no schema that enforces a certain set of values in all the rows within a table, unlike tables in a database; it does not provide a way to represent relationships between data.
+Windows Azure Storage tables are more like rows within a spreadsheet application such as Excel rather than rows within a database such as SQL Database, in that each row can contain a different number of columns with data types different from other rows in the same table.

 **Blob Storage**

 Blobs provide a way to store large amounts of unstructured, binary data, such as video, audio, images, etc.  One of the features of blobs is streaming content such as video or audio.

 **Queue Storage**

 Queues provide storage for passing messages between applications.
-Messages stored to the queue are limited to a maximum of 8KB in size, and are generally stored and retrieved on a first in, first out (FIFO) basis (however FIFO is not guaranteed).
-Processing messages from a queue is a two stage process, which involves getting the message, and then deleting the message after it has been processed.
+Messages stored in the queue are limited to a maximum of 8KB in size and are generally stored and retrieved on a first in, first out (FIFO) basis (although FIFO is not guaranteed).
+Processing messages from a queue is a two-stage process which involves getting the message, and then deleting it after it has been processed.
 This pattern allows you to implement guaranteed message delivery by leaving the message in the queue until it has been fully processed.

 <a name="Objectives" />